In the media, it is often the “case fatality rate” that is talked about when the risk of death from COVID-19 is discussed.1

 As we saw above, in our discussion on the difference between total and confirmed cases (here), we do not know the number of total cases.
 Not everyone is tested for COVID-19, so the total number of cases is higher than the number of confirmed cases.

-And whenever there are cases of the disease that are not counted, then the probability of dying from the disease is lower than the reported case fatality rate.
+Whenever there are cases of the disease that are not counted, the probability of dying from the disease is lower than the reported case fatality rate.
 Remember our imaginary scenario with 10 deaths and 100 cases.
-The CFR in that example is 10% – but if there are 500 real cases, then the real risk (the IFR) is just 2%.
+The CFR in that example is 10% – but if there actually 500 cases (and we’ve simply missed 400 of them due to lack of testing), then the real risk (the IFR) is just 2%.

-Or in one sentence.
-If the number of total cases is higher than the number of confirmed cases, then the ratio between deaths and total cases is smaller than the ratio between deaths and confirmed cases.
-This of course assumes that there is not also significant undercounting in the number of deaths; it’s plausible that some deaths are missed or go unreported, but we’d expect the magnitude of undercounting to be less than for cases.
+Or to summarize in one sentence.
+If the number of total cases is higher than the number of confirmed cases, then the ratio between deaths and total cases is smaller than the ratio between deaths and confirmed cases.12

 Importantly, this means that the number of tests carried out affects the CFR – you can only confirm a case by testing a patient.
 So when we compare the CFR between different countries, the differences do not only reflect rates of mortality, but also differences in the scale of testing efforts.

-When some people are currently sick and will die of the disease, but have not died yet, the CFR will underestimate the true risk of death.
-With COVID-19, many of those who are currently sick and will die have not yet died.
-Or, they may die from the disease but be listed as having died from something else.
+A second consideration is especially important in the early stages of an outbreak: When some people are currently sick and will die of the disease, but have not died yet, the CFR will underestimate the true risk of death.

 What we do know if that the mortality risk is higher for older populations and those with underlying health conditions such as cardiovascular disease, diabetes and respiratory disease – we look at some preliminary evidence for this in our full coverage of the COVID-19 pandemic here.